bhubbard/antispambot-cf-worker/README.md

-# antispambot-cf-worker
+# AntispamBot CloudFlare Worker

-A CloudFlare Worker to return antispambot email.
+A CloudFlare Worker to return an email in the WordPress antispambot format.